jameshibbard/blog/_posts/2022-04-01-crud-app-rails-react.md

 ---
-title: How to Create a Simple CRUD App with Rails and React
+title: How to Create a CRUD App with Rails and React
 layout: post
 permalink: /rails-react-crud-app/
 excerpt_separator: <!--more-->